uvicpraxis/uvicpraxis.github.io/gpms.md

 Use the "Gameplay Footage Note" to include a more specific location, such as an actual city or fictional town appearing in the gameplay footage.

-Use MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website to confirm the location.
+Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website to confirm the location.

 <details>
 <summary><i>controlled vocabulary</i></summary>